 In 2020 we took another big step in our localisation strategy by opening offices in Accra, Ghana and Kampala, Uganda.

 Glad’s House UK merged with Chance for Childhood

 Glad’s House UK became part of Chance for Childhood and we were thrilled to welcome the team at Glad’s House Kenya as a key partner!
 Glad’s House works in Mombasa to support street connected children and young people, and we saw a fantastic opportunity to achieve even more together as one organisation, creating lasting impact among the communities we work in.

-We are still working harder than ever to support the most vulnerable children in Africa, such as street children, disabled children, children affected by conflict and kids behind bars.
+We are still working harder than ever to support the most vulnerable children in Africa, such as street-connected children, disabled children, children affected by conflict and kids behind bars.
 Read more about our impact.